 Constituent outreach is an important aspect of aquaculture education.
 The Office of Aquaculture produces a semi-monthly newsletter that features NOAA news, upcoming events, and available funding opportunities.
 For earlier editions, view the newsletter archives.

-To receive the newsletter, follow the 'Get Email Updates' link on the left.
+To receive the newsletter, follow the 'Sign Up' link on the right.

 As part of the NOAA Aquaculture Program newsletter, Dr. Michael Rubino shares his thoughts on recent events and other notable aquaculture happenings.
 The most recent 'Director's Corner' is below.
 For earlier entries, view the newsletter archives.